 Missouri and Kansas Laws on Medical Malpractice Claims

-In both states, plaintiffs must file their lawsuit within two years from the date they discovered, or should reasonably have discovered, their injury.
+In both states, plaintiffs must file their lawsuit within two years from the date of the alleged negligence.
 However, there are exceptions to this law.

 Missouri

-If someone was unaware at the time of the injury that it may be due to medical negligence, they may have up to 10 years from the date of injury to file a claim.
-Additionally, there are exceptions if the injured party is a minor, considered under age 18.
-So the claim must be filed before the person turns 20.
+There are exceptions if the injured party is a minor, considered under age 18.
+In this instance the claim must be filed before the person turns 20.

 Kansas